garrygl/GNS3/README.md

 ## Procedure for Upgrading a a GNS3 Appliance

-Abstract: This following procedure is for upgrading an ESXi GNS3 VM appliance from Ubuntu 14.x/gns3 2.2.7 to the newer Ubuntu 18.04/gns3 2.2.7 and newer VM.
-I verfied this procedure worked for migrating all appliances and projects for the old vm to the new ESXi VM.
+Abstract: This following outlines a prodecure for upgrading an ESXi GNS3 VM appliance from Ubuntu 14.x/gns3 2.2.7 to the newer Ubuntu 18.04/gns3 2.2.x VM.
+I verfied this procedure worked for migrating all appliances and projects for the old vm to the vm appliance.
-This procedure may not work for VM for Workstation/Fusion since project configuration files are stored on the client storage and not the server.
+This procedure may not work for a Workstation/Fusion VM since project configuration files are stored on client side storage and not on the server.
 Reference - **[Link to GNS3 Post (HTML format)](https://gns3.com/upgrade-ubuntu-14-x-gns3-2-2-7-t)

 ## Backup GNS3 Projects and Appliances